PortableBalanceLab/PBL/X0_SoftwareSetup/README.md

   other information.

-## Step 1: Make Sure There Isn't a Base Image Lying Around Somewhere Already
+## Step 1: Sanity Check: We Might Already Have a Base Image

 **Before you start going through an arduous flashing/configuration process, ask whether there's a base image lying around somewhere.
 They're usually over-provisioned for the course.**